-I’ve been married for over 60 years now, so finding my wife a Christmas present becomes more of a challenge.
+I’ve been married for almost 70 years now, so finding my wife a Christmas present becomes more of a challenge.
 It’s not like I can't afford to go to the store and buy something.
 It’s just that I was raised believing that a gift should come from the heart and be something handmade.
 I'll never forget when I was eight, my dad made me a plyboard jeep with a 30 caliber machine gun mounted in the back that was made out of a cardboard shipping tube.

 Due to allergies in the family, we can’t have a live Christmas tree, and I’m getting too old to put up a fake one.
 My grandkids are all older too, so now I’m waiting for great-grandkids.
 Thumbing back through some old issues of Nuts & Volts, I came upon an issue that had a Christmas tree made out of LEDs.
 Searching the Internet, I found several methods for making a cone shape tree utilizing different techniques.
 While there are a plethora of kits available, I decided to come up with my own (Figure 1).

 I added a pryoelectric infrared (PIR) sensor for a proximity detector, along with a microphone circuit which detects music and then flashes accordingly to the beat.

 The tree has a four inch square base and a height of 10.5”.
 There are eight columns which have 56 LEDs.
 The top LED is a tri-colored unit that changes colors.
 The LEDs are multiplexed to save power, and appear to be on all the time even though they’re not.